PageRAG Data Ingestion with Docling & ChromaDB

 Tip

-The store has no Tesla data — only Amazon, Apple, and Google.
+The store has no Tesla data, only Amazon, Apple, and Google.
 A plain similarity search still returns its closest matches regardless of relevance.
-Fixing exactly this problem — filtering by metadata and re-ranking by keyword — is the subject of the next lesson, RAG Data Retrieval and Re-Ranking.
+We fix exactly this problem in the next lesson.
+We filter by metadata and re-rank by keyword in RAG Data Retrieval and Re-Ranking.

 What You Built

-In this lesson you built the PageRAG ingestion pipeline:
+In this blog, we built the PageRAG ingestion pipeline:

-• Filename metadataextract_metadata_from_filename parses company, doc type, fiscal year, and quarter from the file name
+• Filename metadata: extract_metadata_from_filename reads company, doc type, fiscal year, and quarter from the name

-• Page-wise extraction — Docling converts each PDF to Markdown with page-break placeholders, preserving tables and headings
+• Page-wise extraction: Docling turns each PDF into Markdown with page-break markers, and keeps tables and headings

-• Deduplication — a SHA-256 file hash skips documents that are already ingested, even renamed copies
+• Dedup: a SHA-256 file hash skips documents already ingested, even renamed copies

-• Rich-metadata storage — every page becomes a Document tagged with metadata and embedded by nomic-embed-text into ChromaDB
+• Rich-metadata storage: every page becomes a Document, then nomic-embed-text embeds it into ChromaDB

-• A persisted collection — 1,270 page-level documents ready for filtered retrieval
+• A saved collection: 1,270 page-level documents ready for filtered search

 This metadata-rich store is the foundation the rest of the series builds on.
-Next, you turn it into a precise retriever with metadata filtering and BM25 re-ranking.
+This is how PageRAG ingestion works.
+Next, we turn it into a precise retriever with metadata filtering and BM25 re-ranking.

 Found this useful?
 Keep building with me.